-Currently, Ivor’s curatorial practice centres on Perpetuum Mobile (PM), a mobile institution he co-founded and directs with Marita Muukkonen since 2007.
+Currently, Ivor Stodolsky’s curatorial practice centres on Perpetuum Mobile (PM), a mobile institution he co-founded and directs with Marita Muukkonen since 2007.
 PM develops larger-scale thematic projects and platforms that come to encompass exhibitions, conferences, workshops, residencies, publications and films relating art, politics and philosophy.
-Recently, a new “collective residency” programme included commissioning a film project from the widely known Russian collective Chto Delat?/What is to be Done?.
-Curatorial publications include The Square (a newspaper), a series of video-interviews for the Re-Aligned Project and an upcoming anthology under the working title Pre-Mondial for OR Books of New York.
+Recently, a new collective residency programme included commissioning a film project from the widely known Russian collective Chto Delat?/What is to be Done?.
+Recent curatorial publications include The Square (a newspaper), video-interviews for the Re-Aligned Project and an upcoming anthology under the working title Pre-Mondial for OR Books of New York.

 Ongoing thematic projects include the Re-Aligned Project, with over 10 iterations including Helsinki, Berlin, Moscow, Tromso, Arkhangelsk, Murmansk, Yekaterinburg, Moscow, Edinburgh, Cairo; the Perpetual Romani Pavilion with iterations in Venice 2009, Berlin 2013, Moderna Malmö 2014-2015; The Arts Assembly with iterations in Helsinki, Manifesta 8, Moscow Biennale, Ekaterinburg Biennale; Sino-Fi at CAFA, SIWA, CAA; the PM Commons Collection; PLURIiversity in Helsinki neighbourhoods; and the Artists at Risk(AR) Pavilion, with AR Pavilions in Athens 2017, Istanbul 2017 and Madrid 2017, Berlin 2018 and Helsinki 2019.